HarryYu02/finale/README.md

 But there are some pain points that bothers me:

 - Hard to keep track of account transfers, including paying off cc bills etc..
+- Hard to keep track of bill spliting, should I classify it as a repayment?
+  So is it an income?
 - Adding an entry is extremely repetitive, later I use Google Sheet (Appscript) to automate it, but that introduce another problem.
 - I don't want to put my financial data on Google